Albert Potter Wills

-Albert Potter Wills (1873–1937) was an American physicist who researched magnetic materials and was the PhD advisor of the Nobel Prize winner Isidor Isaac Rabi.
+Albert Potter Wills (February 23, 1873 – April 17, 1937) was an American physicist who researched magnetic materials and was the PhD advisor of the Nobel Prize winner Isidor Isaac Rabi.

 During his career he investigated magnetic susceptibilities, magnetic shielding, magnetostriction, conduction of electricity through mercury vapor, and hydrodynamics.
 He also wrote a textbook on vector analysis.

-Wills received his PhD from Clark University in 1897 under Arthur Gordon Webster with a thesis entitled: On the susceptibility of diamagnetic and weakly magnetic substances.
+Wills received his PhD from Clark University in 1897 under Arthur Gordon Webster with the thesis On the Susceptibility of Diamagnetic and Weakly Magnetic Substances.

 During 1898–1899 Wills worked at the University of Göttingen and the University of Berlin.
-During 1899–1902 he was at Bryn Mawr College and 1902–1903 at the Cooper Hewitt Laboratory.
-His final appointment, 1903–1937, was at Columbia University.
+From 1899 to 1902 he was at Bryn Mawr College and from 1902 to 1903 at the Cooper Hewitt Laboratory.
+His final appointment, from 1903 to 1937, was at Columbia University.

 In 1909 at Columbia University, Max Planck gave eight lectures in German.
 Wills translated the lectures into English, and in 1915 Columbia University Press published his translation.